TatsuKenshi/itbc-final-project/README.md

 ## Motivation

 I made this site as my final project for IT Bootcamp, a ten-week course on front-end web development.
-I started the course with very little practical knowlesge, and My Free Games is the end result of this awesome course.
+I started the course with very little practical knowledge, and My Free Games is the end result of this awesome course.

 ## Build Status